Scams and Ripoffs

 An ongoing antitrust lawsuit claims anticompetitive rules imposed by Steam operator Valve Corporation have forced game publishers to pay an excessive 30% commission to sell their games on the platform – which, in turn, has allegedly caused consumers to pay inflated prices for PC games.

-Attorneys have reason to believe that charging multiple fees on checks and autopayments that are declined again after being reprocessed for payment may be illegal.
+Attorneys have reason to believe that some banks may be illegally charging multiple non-sufficient funds fees on checks and autopayments that are declined again after being reprocessed for payment.

 Attorneys are investigating whether a leading veterinary test manufacturer illegally inflated the costs of its products, resulting in more expensive bills for pet owners.
 They believe a class action lawsuit could be filed.